utk-cs340-fall24/SolSync/helloplus/spaladu1/README.md

 # spaladu1 - HelloPlus

 ## Explanation

 This program is a basic React Native app used to display the capabilities of React Native.

-It displays the intro screen of the application including the name of the app, login and habits tabs.
+It displays the home screen of the application which includes the name of the app, the Login screen, and the Habits screen.

 ## Use of Tech In Real Project